Annie Othen: Later career

 Othen joined the BBC in 1993, joining BBC WM at Pebble Mill.
 In 1998 and 1999 she broadcast on BBC Radio 2 presenting late night and early morning shows and has been a contributor to Radio 4.
 With a keen interest in political journalism, notable interviews have made national headlines including the then Home Secretary Jack Straw and Prime Minister David Cameron.
-She presented the Annie Othen Show on BBC Coventry and Warwickshire broadcasting weekday mornings.
+She presented the Annie Othen Show on BBC CWR broadcasting weekday mornings.
 Prior to that, she presented the Breakfast Show for six years.
 In 2011, Annie won a Bronze Gillard award for 'best mid-morning show' and in 2013 was a recipient of a Gold Gillard for radio Impact category.
 Othen remains a guest presenter on BBC Coventry and Warwickshire.

 Othen regularly hosts the annual 'Carols at Warwick Castle' event.

-Other Work
+Other work

-Othen was lecturer in Radio Production and Journalism at Coventry University for a number of years.
+Othen was a lecturer in Radio Production and Journalism at Coventry University for a number of years.
 In March 2012, she presented a Journalism Masterclass.
 She has also been guest lecturer at University of Warwick and lecturer in Radio Production and Presentation at Warwickshire College for sixteen years.